 Please note that the state statute says a person may not bring into the state or possess an exotic animal unless they obtain a permit.
 However, no personal possession permits for pets are issued to individuals.

 Summary of the state law: No person may possess or breed a potentially dangerous animal after July 2007.
 A potentially dangerous animal includes but is not limited to large cats, wolves, bears, hyenas, non-human primates, elephants, alligators, crocodiles, water monitors, crocodile monitors; and various species of venomous snakes.

-Washington has some great spots to see its beautiful native wildlife in their native habitats, as you can see in the video below.
+Washington has some great spots to see its beautiful native wildlife in their native habitats.

 Citation: WASH.
 REV. CODE §16-30.